 The carrying out of unauthorised development is an offence.

 Anyone can make a planning enforcement complaint.
 The process that must be followed is laid down in planning law.
 Details of this process can be found in the Planning Enforcement Frequently Asked Questions.
-It is important that all complaints are made in writing, preferably using the Cork City Council Planning Enforcement Complaint Form, and that a minimum level of detail is provided.
+It is important that all complaints are made in writing, preferably using the Cork City Council Planning Enforcement Complaint Form, and providing as much detail as possible.

 A hard copy of the Planning Enforcement Complaint Form is also available at the Planning public counter which is open to members of the public from 10 AM until 4 PM Mondays to Fridays on the ground floor of the New Civic Offices at City Hall, Anglesea Street, Cork.
 This is also available by post upon request